 Section 1090 provides that public officials "shall not be financially interested in any contract made by them in their official capacity, or by any body or board of which they are members."
-Section 1090 is distinct form the Political Reform Act in that it is specific to contracts.
+Section 1090 is distinct from the Political Reform Act in that it is specific to contracts.
 There are statutory exceptions to the Section 1090 prohibition, but they require careful analysis and are to be narrowly construed.
-Public officials are advised to be extremely careful to avoid violation of Section 1090, as penalties to the official and to the public agency can be severe.
-An important distinction of Section 1090 from the Political Reform Act is that an official's abstention from the contracting process does not cure a Section 1090 conflict.
+Public officials are advised to be extremely careful to avoid violation of Section

+1090, as penalties to the official and to the public agency can be severe.
+An important feature of Section 1090 is that an official's abstention from the contracting process does not cure a Section 1090 conflict.